Teeenoob/cf2-fast-dl/README.md

 ## Maps.pl Tool:

+Makes mapcycle.txt file with all the map names from same folder (for simple copy paste)

 * Copy / Move it to steam team fortress 2 map folder: `...\Steam\steamapps\common\Team Fortress 2\tf\maps`
   * And run it, idk.